12 Rude Money Habits You Need to Stop ASAP

 Automatically splitting the bill

-In situations where everyone orders the same thing or items that are at a similar price, it’s OK to split the bill down the middle.
+In situations where everyone orders the same thing or items that are at a similar price, it’s OK to split the bill evenly.
 It’s not OK, however, to do so if there’s a drastic difference in how much you order.
 So if someone didn’t order cocktails or a dessert, it’s not fair to ask them to split the bill 50/50, Tsai says.
 Instead, let your server know you’ll split the bill before you order because that will save both you and the server time and effort in figuring out the end bills.
 Tsai says it’s a good idea to discuss how you want to handle the bill beforehand to prevent any tense or awkward situations at the end of the meal.
+There are some ways to save money at restaurants—here’s how.

 Asking a friend for a discount on their expertise or service